Learn some of my best techniques on how to paint a room. The tips include ceiling, trim, and baseboard and are perfect for beginners.

 TIPS ON STORING SUPPLIES DURING DRY TIMES

-Something I do not like is cleaning up paint.
-So to help save yourself from cleaning the paintbrush plus everything else between dry times, here are my storing paint during dry times tips:
+One thing I do not like is cleaning up paint.
+So, to save yourself from cleaning the paintbrush and everything else, here is what to do between dry times:

-- Use a Ziplock bag!
-I use ziplock bags for my paintbrushes and rollers.
+- Use a Ziploc bag.
+I use sealed, zipper plastic bags for my paintbrushes and rollers.

-- Use the paint within a couple of days!
-You don’t want to let the paint sit for more than a couple of days or it will start to dry.
+- Use the paint within a couple of days.
+You don’t want to let the paint sit for more than a couple of days or it will start to dry out.

 I hope these basic painting tips on how to paint a room will help you update your next space plus help the process go a little smoother.